How anesthesia circle breathing systems work explained simply

 vaporiser_label

-Unlike most components of the circle system such as the one way valves or the CO2 absorber, the vaporiser is placed “outside “ circle system.
+Unlike most components of the circle system such as the one-way valves or the CO2 absorber, the vaporiser is placed “outside “ circle system.
 Using the vaporiser from the “outside ” in this way is called “vaporiser outside circle ” arrangement or “VOC “.

 voc_vaporiser

-It is also possible to provide anaesthetic agent to the patient by placing the vaporiser ” inside ” the circle system as shown below.
+It is also possible to provide an anaesthetic agent to the patient by placing the vaporiser ” inside ” the circle system as shown below.
 This arrangement is therefore called “vaporiser inside circle ” arrangement or “VIC “.
 The use of the vaporiser in this way is complicated ( and potentially dangerous) and is very rarely used.
 I have never used or seen it being used this way, so let me know if you know anyone who does.
-The design and use of vaporisers inside and outside a circle system is very different.
+The design and use of vaporisers inside and outside a circle system are very different.

 vic_vaporiser